The best New Zealand summer festivals you don’t want to miss!

 If you’re in Auckland at the end of January, you won’t want to miss Laneway, a quirky festival with the coolest vibes.
 Laneway’s new venue at Western Springs means more greenery and more space.

 Expect artists that ooze creativity and flair, a crowd that knows that anything goes, and food trucks offering artisanal fuel in just the right way.
-Laneway gates open on Auckland Anniversary Day (a public holiday) at 11am and close at 10pm.
-Tickets from $209; VIP from $272*.
+Laneway gates open on Waitangi Day (a public holiday) at 11am and close at 10pm.

 Post-festival recovery is key.
 Do it at one of Auckland’s best beaches